jostrander/mouse-forward-back/README.md

-Mouse Back / Forward Navigation for Linux Electron X11
+Mouse Back / Forward for Electron Linux
 ======================================================

 A module used to listen for buttons 8/9 for a window in Electron.